 The bench press builds strength in your chest, shoulders, triceps, and secondarily in the lats and upper back which act as stabilizers when you move the weight.
 The bench press will improve power in any blocking or hand punching scenario; an offensive lineman engaging a defender on a block, or a cornerback pressing a wide receiver.

 The pull-up is the most accurate measure of relative strength for an athlete.
 Activating the lats, back, arms, and forearms, the pull-up will keep the shoulders healthy and ready to deliver a big hit.
 The strength gained from the pull-up is used at all positions on the field as athletes push, pull and fight their way to the next big play.

-Although football players come in all shapes and sizes, a foundation in strength is crucial to top performance for players at all levels.
-Using these top four lifts in your training will keep athletes injury free, build power and explosiveness in all facets of the game of football, and help improve overall performance on the field.
+Although football players come in all shapes and sizes, a foundation in strength is crucial to top performance at all levels.
+Adding these four lifts to your training will keep athletes injury free, build power and explosiveness in all facets of the game, and help improve overall performance on the field.